iagerogiannis/approach-circle-with-bezier/README.md

 ### Minimization of the distances Ki-Qi

-In order for the Bezier curve to approach the circle, we need to minimize the sum of distances Ki-Qi.
+In order for the Bézier curve to approach the circle, we need to minimize the sum of distances Ki-Qi.
 So we set the following Error Functions.

 <p align="center">